Long Island Native Plant Initiative

 Demonstrated success in grant/contract writing, implementation.

 Experience in horticulture and nursery production.

-Knowledge of environmental affairs policies.
+Knowledge of policy for environmental affairs.

 WORK SCHEDULE CONDITIONS :

-Schedule: The position is a full-time salaried position.
+Schedule : The position is a full time salaried position.
 Most work will occur during regular business hours Monday through Friday, with occasional duties and activities on weekends and early evenings.
 Overnight travel for meetings and trainings will occasionally be required.